 Meet the Teachers!

-Kenni Field is a ceramic artist, an avid explorer, and childcare worker.
+Kenni Field is a ceramic artist, an avid explorer, and childhood educator.
 They care deeply about community well-being, and utilizing creative expression as a tool for collective healing.
 They are a former cofounder of the 2.0 Art Collective, and have facilitated meditative art making workshops for BIPOC femme and GNC folks throughout Philadelphia.
 They are committed to principles of anti-racism, anti-authoritarianism, anti-ableism and trauma-informed care within their community work.

 Alicia Applegate is a visual artist, arts educator and founding teacher with Salamander Arts!
 She received her BFA in Art Education from the Massachusetts School of Art & Design, and is currently obtaining her horticulture certification from the Barnes Arboretum at Saint Johns University.
 While using ceramics, textiles, painting and more, her passion lies in giving students the basic tools to develop their creativity into something tangible.
 Her art-making process revolves around collaboration, joy and trusting her intuition, which are principles that integrate seamlessly into her teaching practice.